How to Get Cell Service and Internet in National Parks (2026)

 • Park Boulevard

-T-Mobile has the least cell coverage in Joshua Tree, even after its acquisition of Sprint’s network.
-You can expect to get a signal in these three locations across Joshua Tree, but you’d be better off with Verizon in this national park.
+T-Mobile has the weakest cell coverage in Joshua Tree.
+You can expect to get a signal in these three locations across Joshua Tree, but you'd be better off with Verizon in this national park.

 Is there cell reception at Indian Cove Campground?

-Any cell service at Indian Cove Campground will be spotty and unreliable, but Verizon and AT&T users may catch a cell signal.
+Cell service at Indian Cove Campground will be spotty and unreliable, but Verizon and AT&T users may get a signal.
 Indian Cove Campground does not provide Wi-Fi, for the record.

 Is there cell service at Jumbo Rocks Campground?

 Both Verizon and AT&T customers can often receive cell signals around the Jumbo Rocks section of Joshua Tree and its local campground.
-But remember that the cell signal isn’t stable across all of Joshua Tree, so don’t depend on having a cell signal here.
+But remember that cell service isn't stable throughout Joshua Tree, so don't rely on it here.

-If you have an iPhone 14, using your satellite phone service would be a more dependable backup in the Jumbo Rocks Campground and everywhere else in Joshua Tree National Park.
+If you have an iPhone 14, using your satellite phone service would be a more reliable backup at Jumbo Rocks Campground and everywhere else in Joshua Tree National Park.

 Is there cell service in the Grand Canyon?